 What is Holistic Development?

 Two recent graduates enter the workforce.
-One has a perfect GPA but can't handle teamwork.
-The other has decent grades but excels at communication and leadership.
+One has a perfect GPA but can't work well with others.
+The other has decent grades but excels in communication and leadership.
 In today's workplace, guess who's more likely to succeed?
 The second one, because grades aren't everything anymore.

 This points to a bigger truth: academic excellence alone won't cut it.
 What matters now is a person's holistic development—their intellect, emotional intelligence, social skills, physical health, and ethics.
 For students heading to college and into higher education, this well-rounded growth isn't just nice to have—it's essential for success in the 21st century.